SINoALFON/hybrid-identity-lab/BUILD-LOG.md

 but within a catch block `$_` is the error record rather than the pipeline object, so failures logged as "FAILED :" with no username.
 Fixed by assigning the pipeline object to a named variable at the top of the loop.

+**Provisioning script carried the old UPN suffix after the reassignment.**
+The alternative UPN suffix was added and existing users were reassigned to `SINoALFON.onmicrosoft.com`, but the provisioning script still hardcoded `corp.sinoalfon.com`.
+A newly created user therefore synced with an on-prem UPN that did not match the cloud value — Entra rewrote it to the verified domain on sync, so the account looked correct in the portal while the on-prem attribute was wrong.

+The failure is silent, which is what makes it worth noting: nothing errors, and the cloud object appears fine.
+It would surface later in scenarios that depend on the identifier matching across both directories, such as Seamless SSO or correlating cloud sign-in logs to on-prem accounts.
+Every subsequent hire created by the script would have drifted the same way.

+Fixed both the affected account and the script.
+The lesson is that a one-time remediation against existing objects is incomplete if the process that creates new ones still produces the old state.